This information was updated on Friday 9 April, 2021 at 2:00PM.

-To find out the duration of your event, please call the HEART Box Office between the hours of 10am and 4pm Monday to Friday in the week prior to the event to receive the most accurate time, or check the times on the event page.
+To find out the duration of your event, please call the HEART Box Office between the hours of 10am and 4pm Monday to Friday in the week prior to the event to receive the most accurate time, or check the times on the event’s listing on our What’s On page.

 All items left at the venue remain here until claimed within a reasonable period of time.
 If you find something at the HEART that you think may be lost property, please inform one of our HEART staff or bring it to the Box Office.